-What is it made from?
+What is recycled toilet paper made from?

-How is it made?
+How is recycled toilet paper made?

 To make recycled toilet paper, large bales of recycled paper are put into a pulping machine at the toilet paper factory.
 The paper is mixed with lukewarm water to form a pulp before entering an ink-removing process.
 To remove ink, the paper pulp is injected with air, making the ink rise to the top in a foam.
 This foam is then removed with a skimmer and the pulp is now ink-free.

 Next, the water is squeezed out by passing the pulp through rollers.
 This dries it out and allows it to absorb bleaching chemicals to make the grey pulp clean and white.
 Before bleaching, revolving knives cut the pulp.